developersidd/play-platform-backend/Readme.md

 # Mern Youtube Clone

 This is a Backend project for the Mern YouTube clone.
-It uses Node.js, Express and MongoDB as backend technology
+It build by Node.js, Express and MongoDB